François de Créquy

-François de Blanchefort de Créquy, later Marquis de Marines, 2 October 1629 to 3 February 1687, was a 17th-century French noble and soldier, who served in the wars of Louis XIV of France.
+François de Blanchefort de Créquy, later Marquis de Marines (2 October 1629 – 3 February 1687), was a 17th-century French noble and soldier, who served in the wars of Louis XIV.

 He came from a powerful and well-connected family, his grandfather Charles I de Blanchefort (1578–1638) being a Marshal of France.
-Rewarded for supporting the Royalists during the 1648-1653 civil war, his elder brother Charles (1623-1687) was a senior advisor to Louis while François had a successful military career.
+Rewarded for supporting the Royalists during The Fronde (1648–1653), his elder brother Charles (1623–1687) was a senior advisor to Louis while François had a successful military career.

-Promoted Marshall in 1668, like other French soldiers of his generation he was over shadowed by Condé and Turenne.
+Promoted to Marshall in 1668, like other French soldiers of his generation he was over shadowed by Condé and Turenne.
 He fell from favour in April 1672 and although subsequently reinstated failed to regain his former prestige.
 He retired from service in 1684 and died in Paris in 1687.

 Life

-François de Blanchefort de Créquy was born in Poix-de-Picardie on 2 October 1629, youngest of three sons of Charles de Blanchefort (ca 1598-1630) and Anne Grimoard du Roure (ca 1601-1686).
+François de Blanchefort de Créquy was born in Poix-de-Picardie on 2 October 1629, youngest of three sons of Charles de Blanchefort (ca 1598–1630) and Anne Grimoard du Roure (c.
+1601–1686).
 The family originated in Créquy, Artois, part of the Spanish Netherlands until annexed by France in 1659; branches were distributed throughout Northern France, including Bernieulles, Auffay and Heilly, while 'de Créquis' served in the armies of the Dutch Republic and Sweden.

 His grandfather, Charles I de Blanchefort (1578–1638), was a trusted advisor to Louis XIII and a Marshal of France, who commanded French troops at the 1636 victory of Tornavento; his father died at the siege of Chambéry in 1630.

-His eldest brother Charles (1623-1687) was one of Louis XIV's closest counsellors, whose wife served as chief Lady-in-waiting to Queen Maria Theresa of Spain.
-Their middle brother Alphonse (1628-1711) inherited the title of duc de Lesdiguières in 1703 but in general had a less distinguished career than his siblings.
+His eldest brother Charles (1623–1687) was one of Louis XIV's closest counsellors, whose wife served as chief Lady-in-waiting to Queen Maria Theresa.
+Their middle brother Alphonse (1628–1711) inherited the title of duc de Lesdiguières in 1703 but in general had a less distinguished career than his siblings.

-In 1657, de Créquy married Catherine de Rougé (1641-1713); they had two children, François Joseph (1662–1702), killed at Luzzara, and Nicolas Charles (1669-1696) who died of disease at Tournai.
+In 1657, de Créquy married Catherine de Rougé (1641–1713); they had two children, François Joseph (1662–1702), killed at Luzzara, and Nicolas Charles (1669–1696) who died of disease at Tournai.
 He became the Marquis de Marines after purchasing the lordship of Marines, Val-d'Oise in 1659.